$10 Eagle Gold Coin

 1853 Liberty Head $10 Eagle Gold Coin Obverse

 It features a bust of Liberty facing left, wearing a coronet inscribed LIBERTY with thirteen stars encircling the bust and the date positioned below.
-Her hair is knotted in the back with hanging curls.
+Her hair hangs in curls with a knot in the back.

 The reverse depicts an eagle holding an olive branch and arrows, surrounded by the inscriptions UNITED STATES OF AMERICA and TEN D. Mintmarks are situated below the eagle.